 Scott is also an accomplished professional speaker and consultant who provides talks, workshops, webinars and keynote addresses for corporate clients, not-for-profit organizations and major conferences.
-He provides insight and perspective on whole-person workplaces, employer support for working parents, work and fatherhood, and related topics for some of the world’s leading companies and at national conventions.
+He provides insight and perspective on whole-person workplaces, employer support for working parents, work and fatherhood, and related topics for some of the world’s leading companies.
 Scott was a featured speaker at the United Nations’ International Day of the Family and the White House’s Summit for Working Families.
 He is represented by the BrightSight Group.

 Scott has written for Harvard Business Review, TIME, Fast Company, Success, The Washington Post and The Wall Street Journal.
 He frequently appears in media, including MSNBC, NPR, Fox News and Bloomberg Radio.
 He and his work has been featured in such outlets as The Atlantic, Slate, Working Mother and Fatherly.